richardbenson91477/gnome-terminal-palettes/README.md

-Custom gnome-terminal palettes and utils<br>
+Custom gnome-terminal palettes and utils for import/export<br>
 <br>
 NOTE: You may have to edit the scripts with your own profile ID.<br>
 <br>